SergioGordillo/SergioGordillo/README.md

 ### 👨🏽‍💻 Professional Experience

 Since January 2021 I am working as a Junior Software Engineer at Capgemini.
-I am working with React.
-The working language is English.
+Technologies I am working with: React, JavaScript, TypeScript, Jest, Enzyme, React Testing Library, SASS, SCSS, HTML, CSS, Material UI, Jenkins, Git.
+Occasional support in Backend with Java EE, H2, SQL.
+Working language: English and French.
+Agile work methodologies and use of TDD in web development.
+100% remote work, international work team.

 From October 2020 till December 2020, I did an internship in Electrodomésticos Bombay (Ciudad Real, Spain), as a Junior Backend Developer, developing an automatized system to manage orders and providers of the company.
 I worked mainly with PHP, SQL, MySQL and Microsoft Access, and I also learned a little bit about Node.js and Express.js. <br>